 Replay protection shall be supported for received NAS messages both in the MME and the UE.
 However, since the realization of replay protection does not affect the interoperability between nodes, no specific mechanism is required for implementation.

 Replay protection must assure that one and the same NAS message is not accepted twice by the receiver.
-Specifically, for a given NAS security context, a given NAS COUNT value shall be accepted at most one time and only if message integrity verifies correctly.
+Specifically, for a given EPS security context, a given NAS COUNT value shall be accepted at most one time and only if message integrity verifies correctly.

 Replay protection is not applicable when EIA0 is used.